Winner of the 2nd prize in the Sunday Times Watercolour Competition

 I don’t aim to paint exactly what’s there.
-Rather, I balance representation with how the place makes me feel, continuously interpreting and designing.
-Pictorially I think of my images as being somewhere in between abstraction and representation.
+I prefer to balance representation with how the place makes me feel, continuously interpreting and designing.
+Pictorially I think of my images as being somewhere in between representation and abstraction.

 At the end of it all I hope to have paintings and drawings that stimulate.
-I am particularly attracted to the river Thames, the reflections in the water are a constant inspiration.
-The riverbanks are beautiful at all times, I aim to celebrate this in my pictures.
+I am particularly attracted to the relationship between water and the sky, the movement of water and the way it reflects light is a constant inspiration.